-Stalker 2 release date, trailer, gameplay and system requirements
+Stalker 2 release date, gameplay, trailers, and latest news

-A Stalker 2 release date was announced at the Xbox and Bethesda Games E3 2021 showcase, with the developers also revealing gameplay, tidbits of the story, and characters.
-The game’s official title is Stalker 2: Heart of Chernobyl, following on from the first in the series, Shadow of Chernobyl.
+When is the Stalker 2 release date?
+The long-awaited sequel was first announced during the Xbox and Bethesda Games E3 2021 showcase, with developer GSC Game World also revealing a trailer replete with gameplay and story details.
+The game’s official title is Stalker 2: Heart of Chornobyl, following from Shadow of Chornobyl and Call of Pripyat.

-Stalker 2 is an RPG game set in the exclusion zone, where monsters run riot, and humans can be friends and foes alike.
-You’ll have to find a way to survive the zone while also unraveling its mysteries.
-The scope for Stalker 2 looks huge, and could easily be one of the best PC games this year once it’s released.
+Stalker 2 is an RPG game set in the Chornobyl exclusion zone, where monsters run riot, and humans can be friends and foes alike.
+You’ll have to find a way to survive the dangers lurking in this area while unraveling its mysteries.
+The scope for Stalker 2 looks enormous, and early gameplay footage suggests it’s got the potential to be one of the best PC games once it’s finally released.

 Stalker 2 release date